senzei88/THUD_Raid_Tools/README.md

 **Features:**
 - Set one or more keywords separated by commas
-- Whisper matching is case-insensitive and exact
+- Whisper matching is case-insensitive and exact full-message match
 - Simple Start / Stop toggle
 - Settings persist between sessions